Signed in as:

 Another issue in some countries is that rehabs are becoming an option for court mandated programs, so that people are sent to rehab instead of prison.
 In my experience, clients that are diverted by the justice system have little interest in rehab and can cause a very divisive and chaotic environment.
 It's worth asking that question.

 Jintara assesses each potential client for suitability - and that is primarily that we can help them, and that they are motivated and committed to doing the necessary work.
-Our clients come from all over the world, speak English and must be a minimum of 21 years old, however our average age is 35 years old.
+Our clients come from all over the world, speak English and must be a minimum of 21 years old, however our average age is 35 years old - slightly older than the larger rehabs that need to accept any client for financial reasons.

-Male to female ratio is usually 60:40 in favor of males, and we allocate rooms as best we can to male and female blocks or floors for safety and security - we also have uniformed G4S Security at night and 100% security camera coverage.
+Male to female ratio is usually 50:50 most of the time, and we allocate rooms as best we can to male and female blocks or floors for safety and security - we also have uniformed G4S Security at night and 100% security camera coverage.

-Jintara does not accept clients that are court mandated or forced by their family.
+Jintara does not accept clients that are court mandated or forced by their family or employer to attend rehab.

 Jintara provides resort-like facilities, including a lovely resort style pool, fitness gym and restaurant, set in lovely tropical gardens and on the banks of the Ping River.